Skip to main content

 HOW DO WE FORM A UNION?

-In order for our union to be officially recognized by Activision Blizzard, a majority must indicate support by signing union authorization cards.
-Microsoft will then open a confidential online portal, and a third party will count the cards and any “yes” votes to verify that a majority have chosen union representation.
+In order for our union to be officially recognized by Microsoft, a majority of our team must indicate support by signing union authorization cards.
+Microsoft will then open a confidential online portal, and a third party will count the authorization cards, as well as any “yes” portal votes, to verify that a majority of us have chosen union representation and our union rights will be certified.

-Once we are recognized, we’ll then elect a committee of coworkers to negotiate a contract with management on wages, benefits, and working conditions.
-We’ll also hold meetings and conduct surveys to determine priorities.
+Once we are certified, we’ll then elect a committee of coworkers to negotiate a contract with management on wages, benefits, and working conditions.
+We’ll also hold meetings and conduct surveys to determine our priorities.

 At the end of the day, a union is all about creating community amongst our coworkers and using that collective power as a tool to improve working conditions.
 If you’re interested in learning more about unions and how to organize, check out our trainings!